 Why Study Theatre and English at Brunel?

-The School of Arts has a long and successful tradition of offering joint programmes of study.
-The BA Theatre and English (Honours) degree provides a rich and exciting combination where you will draw upon the expertise and experience of both the Theatre and the English teaching teams.
+Brunel University London has an established and successful tradition of offering joint programmes of study.
+The BA Theatre and English degree provides a rich and exciting combination where you will draw upon the expertise and experience of both the Theatre and the English teaching teams.

-To prepare you for a future in the theatre and creative industries, writing, education, further study and research or many other career paths, the joint honours BA Theatre and English at Brunel will provide you with opportunities to develop:
+To prepare you for a future in the theatre and creative industries including writing, education, further study and research and many other career paths, the Joint Honours BA Theatre and English at Brunel will provide you with opportunities to develop:

-- Specific creative skills including: Acting, Applied Theatre, Devising, Digital Performance, Directing and Playwriting;
+- Acting, Directing, Applied Drama, Physical Theatre, Digital Performance, Musical Theatre and Playwriting.

-- The ability to read texts in increasingly complex and diverse ways, and to explore literature by looking at its structures and forms as well as the varying contexs in which it is produced and read;
+- The ability to read texts in increasingly complex and diverse ways and to explore literature by looking at its structures and forms, as well as the varying contexts in which it is produced and read.

 - Skills for life and work including leadership, independent thinking, working with a team, research and presentation skills.